University System of Maryland: Governance

-The USM is governed by a board of regents and led by a chancellor, who serves as the CEO of the university system and leads the USM Office.
+The USM is governed by a board of regents and led by a chancellor, who is the CEO of the university system and leads the USM Office.

 USM Board of Regents

 A 17-member volunteer Board of Regents, including one full-time student, governs the University System of Maryland.
 Appointed by the governor, the regents oversee the system's academic, administrative, and financial operations; formulate policy; and appoint the USM chancellor and the presidents of the system's 12 institutions.
 With the exception of the student member, each regent is appointed for a term of five years, and may not serve more than two consecutive terms.
 The student regent is appointed for a one-year term, and may be reappointed.
 Regents serve on the board without compensation.